http://www.education.miami.edu

 Transfer Approval for Coursework from Other Institutions

-Requests for transfer credits are done on a case-by-case basis.
-Complete information and requests for course equivalencies for coursework taken elsewhere should be submitted through the Miami Academic Transfer Evaluation System (MATES).
+Requests for equivalencies for coursework taken elsewhere should be submitted through the Miami Academic Transfer Evaluation System (MATES).

-Students who are transferring into the Department of Teaching and Learning's Elementary Education/Special Education program must submit official scores of the General Knowledge Test (GKT) to the Department of Teaching and Learning before the first day of classes in the admitted term.
-The Florida Teacher Certification Exams (FTCE) is the first of the required tests.
+Students who are transferring into the Elementary Education/Special Education program must submit official scores for the General Knowledge Test (GKT) to the Department of Teaching and Learning before the first day of classes in the admitted term.
+The Florida Teacher Certification Exam (FTCE) is the first of the required tests.
 Students who do not submit these scores will not be allowed to enroll in any TAL course.

 The School will review each student’s record at the end of each semester.

-When a student’s semester or cumulative average is less than stated below, or progress toward degree completion is unsatisfactory, the student will be placed on academic probation or a warning in accordance with the School of Education and Human Development policies and procedures.
+When a student’s semester or cumulative average is less than the standard set by the department, or progress toward degree-completion is unsatisfactory, the student will be placed on academic probation or a warning in accordance with the School of Education and Human Development policies and procedures.

-Students on probation are not permitted to enroll in more than 12 credit hours, shall make arrangements to meet every month with their academic advisor, and may have a HOLD placed on their future enrollment until grades are reviewed.
-Those students who are in particular need may wish to consider GPA Aid, a UM-based program that is designed to help students improve their cumulative GPA.
-The following criteria will determine probationary status.
+Students on probation are not permitted to enroll in more than 12 credit hours and should make arrangements to meet regularly with their cane navigator.
+An academic HOLD may be placed on future enrollment activities until grades reach a satisfactory minimum standard.
+GPA Aid is a UM-based program designed to help students improve their cumulative GPA.
+The following GPA will determine probationary status.

 Academic Dismissal